 With more than 35 access routes via land, sea and air, travelling to Western Australia from overseas and the eastern Australian states is easy.
 You can even make the journey part of your extraordinary adventure.

-Flights to WA from overseas
+Flights to WA

 The State's capital

 Perth is well-serviced by approximately 13 international airlines, with direct flights from the Middle East and South Africa, New Zealand and Asia.
 Average flying hours are: